kabhinayak02/chat-app-pern/README.md

 - **Real-time Chat**: Communicate with other users in real-time using Socket.io.
 - **Online Users**: See who is currently online.
 - **User Search**: Easily find and connect with other users.
-- **Authentication**: Sign-up, login, and logout functionalities to secure user data.
+- **Authentication**: Sign-up, login, and logout functionalities to secure user credentials.

 ## Tech Stack